How the Invisalign® system works - Aligners, attachments, buttons and elastics.

 The aligners you wear with the Invisalign® system are entirely different from conventional braces.
 And you may wonder, how are these flimsy-looking appliances actually able to move your teeth?

 1) How plastic removable tooth aligners are able to move teeth.

 With removable braces systems (like Invisalign® but also ClearCorrect® and Simpli 5®), it's the fit of the aligner over your teeth that generates the forces that straighten them.

-Each aligner is "ill-fitting" on purpose.
+a) Each aligner starts out "ill-fitting" on purpose.

-Each aligner is responsible for just one step of your treatment.
+b) Each aligner is responsible for just one step of your treatment.

 When your Invisalign® aligners are made, each one is fabricated on an individual dental cast.